-Our regular working bees are every Third Sunday of the month and we have irregular working bees during the week.
+Our regular working bees are every Third Sunday of the month and every Tuesday morning.
 Depending on the weather, tasks will be around weeding, planting, growing plants in the nursery, doing predator control or building work.
 More info here.

 Please contact Annalily on email@example.com with questions, or if you’d like to join us and it’s your first time out to Matuku Link.
 We’d love to welcome you here!